Updated July 21, 2023

 Definition of Business Risk

-Business risk can be defined as the company experiencing less than expected profit or making a loss during a particular period instead of earning profit and this can be driven by several factors like sales revenue, the volume of sales made, the price per unit, raw material cost, competition factor, and macro-economic factors.
+Business risk can be defined as the company experiencing less than expected profit or making a loss during a particular period instead of earning a profit, and this can be driven by several factors like sales revenue, the volume of sales made, the price per unit, raw material cost, competition factor, and macro-economic factors.

 What is Business Risk?